 When the Add-in is loaded and running, the number of possibilities for error are limited only by your imagination.

+Mindjet for Windows API

 Most of them make themselves known by unhandled exceptions being escalated to Mindjet 11, causing it to “crash” or terminate unexpectedly.
 Users are very unappreciative of this, as it often results in lost work.
 Mindjet 11 can raise exceptions in unexpected places, even though you think the code should work without any problem.
-Microsoft .Netproblem.
 Microsoft .Net 4 (which is required by Mindjet 11 onwards) is stricter about errors than .Net 3.5 was.
 Some of the sources include:

 Using an out-of-range index for a collection.
 If you iterate over a collection with a procedure that can change the collection (such as deleting an item), you must restart the iteration each time.
 Otherwise, the iteration index will go out of range and raise an exception.